Who I am?

 My hope is that enough people speak up about this illness, one which is very difficult to diagnose, and that more and more research will be done so years from now no one has to suffer this incredibly cruel illness.

-over 2 years agoRocking and swaying for almost 11 years.
+almost 3 years agoRocking and swaying for almost 11 years.
 Delayed onset after flying home from an island vacation.
 Walked up a hill on a cloudy day, one step, life changed forever.
 The need for research is extreme as more and more people are diagnosed and come forward with these symptoms.
 If it were not for the work of the MdDS Balance Disorder Foundation, there would currently be no active patient based international research.

-over 2 years agoDiagnosed in 2006 following train trip.
+almost 3 years agoDiagnosed in 2006 following train trip.
 Previous short episodes following land travel and flights.
 Episodic in the past but now seems to be chronic.
 Also dx'd with vestibular migraine.
 Embarrassed re the lack of research in the UK compared to elsewhere.
 Think a treatment protocol involving optokinetics, audio frequencies/vibrations and some form of the Hirrem protocol would be worth exploring.
 The potential for using this combination treatment for other neurological conditions is phenomenal.

 I was prescribed with medication following the train trip but this was a long time ago and I can't remember what it was.
 It had a 'narcotic' effect on me, increased symptom levels and prevented me from sleeping.
 On the advice of my father (a retired GP) I discontinued use and have taken no medication since.
 No surveys have been conducted about the effects of medication for MdDS.